Learn how to form, fabricate, solder, set-stones in our 4 wk Metal + Glass course, etch, cast and more!

-evening #3: Working with wax create a small piece w/the lost wax technique- to be cast in Sterling silver.
+evening #3: Working with wax create a small piece w/the lost wax technique- to be cast in Sterling silver or brass (off-site).

 evening #6: Enameling copper projects, forming, how to make your own basic findings.

-evening #7: Bezel settings cabochon stones or fossils or crystals, or an enamelled glass piece.
+evening #7: Bezel settings cabochon stones or fossils or crystals, or an enameled glass piece.

 evening #8: Finish up projects No experience necessary!